andrew-johnson-4/lsts-tutorial/src/proof/proofs.md

 # Proofs

 LSTS is a theorem prover.
-Here are some existing Proofs.
+LSTS may also be a programming language.

 LSTS proofs are built on something called the Curry-Howard Equivalence.
 The equivalence states and demonstrates that programs are proofs and that proofs are programs.